Gauge Fixing in the Maxwell Like Gravitational Theory in Minkowski Spacetime and in the Equivalent Lorentzian Spacetime: The Wave Equation for the

 \begin{remark} \emph{Eq.(\ref{clawlorentziann}) }express as we already anticipated a reliable conservation law for the total energy-momentum of the matter plus the gravitational field.
 However, take notice that in GR this result depends on the fixing of a cotetrad basis and changing it by a local Lorentz transformation changes accordingly the energy-momentum tensor of the gravitational field.
-In fact this last result has already been known since the work\footnote{Which however did not use the present crystal clear formalism.} of M\o ller \emph{\cite{moller}}.
-Moreover, we see that imposing the Lorenz type gauge $\underset{ \sslg }{\delta}\theta^{\kappa}=0=\underset{\eta}{\delta}\mathfrak{g}^{\kappa}$ to the dynamic gravitational fields amounts to exclude the graviton energy density from the \ conservation law. \end{remark}
+In fact this last result has already been known since the work\footnote{Which however did not use the present crystal clear formalism.} of M\o ller \emph{\cite{moller}}. \end{remark}

+\begin{remark} Moreover, we see that imposing the Lorenz type gauge $\underset{ \sslg }{\delta}\mathfrak{g}^{\kappa}=0$ to the dynamic gravitational fields amounts to exclude the graviton energy density from the conservation law. \end{remark}